Japanese football league system: Level I, II & III: J. League

-All J. League clubs enter the Emperor's Cup directly and receive a bye in the 1st round, but only the Division 1 clubs qualify for the J. League Cup.
-In the past, Division 1 teams started from the fourth round and Division 2 teams started from the third round.
-Nowadays, they all start from the second round due to the expansion of Division 2, this results in some eliminations of professional teams by regional teams in the early stages.
+All J. League clubs enter the Emperor's Cup directly and receive a bye in the 1st round, but only the Division 1 clubs qualify for the J. League Cup until 2023.
+In the past, J1 teams started from the fourth round and J2 teams started from the third round.
+Nowadays, they all start from the second round due to the expansion of J2, this results in some eliminations of professional teams by regional teams in the early stages.